 This article will analyze and recount a rat infestation case that required more than one visit.
 It will detail the steps taken in both exclusion and pest control, by the technician, to control and eliminate a rat infestation in Davenport.
 This is located between Davenport and Wallace Emerson and is near to several restaurants as well as a park.
-The technicians, before exclusion or treating a pest issue must first inspect and confer with the customer or customer’s on the issue and then must inspect for levels of activity.
+The technicians, before excluding or treating a pest issue must first inspect and confer with the customer or customer’s on the issue and then must inspect for levels of activity.
 The customer’s original complaint was that there were rat droppings in the furnace room.
 A technician was dispatched to the property.

 Davenport: A Quiet Subdivision Surrounded By Industry